Co-Evolving Latent Action World Models: Additional Results and Analysis

 In contrast, the overall codebook usage is relatively healthy in our CoLA-World paradigm under the Adapter-LAM setting.
 The entropy remains high and the max\_usage stays at a relatively low level compared to the two-stage baseline.
 This provides direct, quantitative evidence that the co-evolutionary process has forged a more robust and flexible latent action space for downstream adaptation and generalization.
 The constant, supervisory feedback from the powerful world model tutor prevents the LAM from taking degenerative shortcuts, compelling them to learn a richer, more meaningful representations.
 This preserved diversity of the codebook is a cornerstone of our system's adaptation performance and its ability to robustly generalize.

 To conclude, and in conjunction with our analysis in \cref{subsec: real action adaptation}, our joint training paradigm's success in downstream adaptation stems from co-evolution forging an intrinsically consistent and deeply coupled system, which manifests in the dual advantages of a collapse-resistant latent action space and a world model that robustly utilizes it.
+Crucially, results in \cref{fig:adaptation_codebook} offers a deeper perspective on the "marginal" linear probing differences observed in \cref{tab:linear probing}, suggesting that linear probing loss captures only one aspect of representational quality.
+The adaptation task effectively uncovers the latent fragility of the 2-stage baseline, and the superiority of our jointly learned LAM are more evidently revealed by its resilience in practical downstream adaptation.

-\subsection{Action Transfer results}
+\subsection{Action Transfer Results}

-Here we provide action transfer results in Figure~\ref{fig:transfer}, where our learned LAM in CoLA-World extracts the latent actions from the source video, and the world model generates the video from an initial image, taking these latent actions as conditions.
-For each video pair below, the top video is the source video, while the bottom one is the generated action-transfer video.
+Here we provide some selected latent action transfer results in Figure~\ref{fig:transfer1} and Figure~\ref{fig:transfer2}, and more latent action transfer videos can be found on \href{https://sites.google.com/view/cola-world-wm}{our website}.
+We use the learned LAM in CoLA-World to extract the latent actions from the source video, and the world model generates the video from an initial image (taken from a dataset different from the source), taking these latent actions as conditions.
+For each video pair, the top video is the source video, while the bottom one is the generated action-transfer video.
 We notice that the generated videos show a strong resemblance in semantic meaning to the source videos.
-To avoid too large PDF file, we provide additional qualitative results for action transfer videos in our \href{https://1drv.ms/f/c/45b3033d740070d6/ErX6rX5FnDhPiNoHPpJgWCQB5gYw0CwwbwA3-FYZRn_WnA?e=OnT6pM}{online supplementary repository}.
+Moreover, the visualization demonstrates the model's capability in achieving semantic consistency across distinct embodiments and ontologies (transfer across heterogeneous robots, or between robot arms and human hands in Figure~\ref{fig:transfer2}).
+This qualitatively proves that our method successfully establishes a unified action space.